Great to have you with us on yet another excursion into broadcast excellence.

 Partially is why he keeps using the word.

-What's wrong with that law that you feel you have to circumvent it and as you just admitted, expand presidential powers?
+What's wrong with that law that you feel you have to circumvent it and, as you just admitted, expand presidential powers?

-You said that I have to circumvent it.
+You said, I have to circumvent it.

 Wait a minute.

-That's that's a it's like saying, you know, you're breaking the law.
+It's like saying, you know, you're breaking the law.

 I'm not.